nietras/Sep/README.md

 ```

 ### Example - Skip Lines/Rows Starting with Comment `#`
-Below shows one can skip lines starting with comment `#` since Sep does not have
+Below shows how one can skip lines starting with comment `#` since Sep does not
-built-in support for this.
-Note that this presumes lines to be skipped before
+have built-in support for this.
+Note that this presumes lines to be skipped
-header do not contain quotes or rather line endings within quotes as that is not
+before header do not contain quotes or rather line endings within quotes as that
-handled by the `Peek()` skipping.
-The rows starting with comment `#` are skipped
+is not handled by the `Peek()` skipping.
+The rows starting with comment `#`
-based on Sep options and handles quoting if present.
+after header are skipped if handling quoting is enabled in Sep options.

 ```csharp
 var text = """